In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction

-There is also a general fear that the use of risk assessments could lead to situations similar to those depicted in the movie, ``Minority Report''.
+There is also a general fear that the use of risk assessments could lead to situations similar to those depicted in the movie, ``Minority Report.''
 In Minority Report, individuals were punished \textit{before} they committed a crime based on oracles' visions of the future.
-However, one of the major principles common to American criminal justice texts \cite{sentencingbook, criminalsourcebook} is that individuals should be punished based on the crimes they committed in the past.
+However, one of the major principles common to American criminal justice texts \citep{sentencingbook, criminalsourcebook} is that individuals should be punished based on the crimes they committed in the past.
 This illustrates why risk assessments have played only a minor role in sentencing.
 In reality, risk prediction tools are most heavily used in bail, parole, and social services decisions.

-Risk scores are no ``magic bullet,'' but abolishing risk assessment without a useful alternative plan will not solve the problems above either.
+Risk scores will not solve everything, but abolishing risk assessment without a useful alternative plan will not solve the problems above either.
 Reducing feature bias requires generations of community investment; jurisdictions must train judges on how to use risk scores; and communities must provide treatment resources for those deemed high risk.
 Risk assessments and other evidence-driven practices can be an important part of this solution.
-In the most recent revision of the Model Penal Code, the American Law Institute has supported giving people shorter prison terms or sending them to the community through the use of risk assessment tools \cite{starr2015riskassessment, modelpenalcode2017}.
-By providing simple and transparent risk scores, we hope to mitigate the possibility that risk assessments are miscomputed, and enable judges and defendants to fully understand their scores.
+In the most recent revision of the Model Penal Code, the American Law Institute has supported giving people shorter prison terms or sending them to the community through the use of risk assessment tools \citep{starr2015riskassessment, modelpenalcode2017}.
+By providing simple and interpretable risk scores, we hope to mitigate the possibility that risk assessments are miscomputed, and enable judges and defendants to fully understand their scores.